roboscienceorg/book/source/Terms/ReferenceFrames.rst

 We will not treat forward or inverse force kinematics in this text.
 These concepts are treated in courses in statics and mechanics.

+.. rubric:: Footnotes

+   [#f1] Like the office chair races in the hallway.